aniketchougule22/Covid-19-Report-Tracker/README.md

+# Covid-19-Report-Tracker

+This App can be used to grab quick covid-19 news update bites.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).